ManishaRana1195/SpringBootApplications/docs/Hibernate_Inheritance.md

 session.persist()
 session.get()
-session.delete(object)  - need to pass the object that needs to be deleted, hibernate findsById to find the object
+session.delete(object)  - need to pass the object that needs to be deleted, hibernate findsById to find the object session.update()

+Transient Object and Persistent Object:
+Transient Object is in hibernate session but not saved/persisted.
+Object is Persisted when session is committed.
+Hibernate tracks the object for changes.
+Once session is closed, object becomes detached.